dreadl0ck/zeus/README.md

 The listed features will be implemented over the next weeks.
 After that the 1.0 Release is expected.

+- Markdown / HTML Report Generation

+     A generated Markdown build report that can be converted to HTML, which allows adding nice fonts and syntax highlighting for dumped output.
+     I think this is especially interesting for archiving unit test results.

 - Parallel Builds